cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 ![image](https://user-images.githubusercontent.com/5772463/121611370-abb51100-ca8a-11eb-8f0b-ceaba91b5850.png)

-In Performance page, users can see a summary of their earnings from all accounts in their wallets.
-There would have a chart that shows their profit trend, users may choose different timespan to see the sum of their profit.
-Users may also see a detailed report of how much they earn through all eras, similar to the Staking Rewards Collector.
+In Performance page, users are able to see

+* a summary of their earnings from all accounts in their wallets.
+* a chart that shows their profit trend, users may choose different timespan to see the sum of their profit.
+* a detailed report of how much they earn through all eras, similar to the Staking Rewards Collector.
+* re-nominate validators

+CryptoLab would create a list of suggested validators according to the strategy they choose.

-The second one is unique, the Notification page.
-In this page, historical events would be listed.
+The second one is unique, the Notification page

 ![image](https://user-images.githubusercontent.com/5772463/121495813-81247300-ca0c-11eb-9beb-8584aa489bcc.png)

+In this page, users are able to see,

+* historical events, up to 84 eras.
+* setup CryptoBots on Telegram or on email.

-These events would be recorded.
+These events would be recorded, and users can be notified on Telegram and email.

 | event | description |
 | ----- | ----------- |